 How accessible is School?

 Our school is a modern building which is on two levels.
 It is easily accessible from the outside via ramps and indoors using a platform lift.
 We have disabled toilet facilities as well as a care suite which can be used for a variety of purposes.
 Parents/Carers of children with physical needs are encouraged to come and look around school before starting, to talk about accessibility and understand our facilities that are in place.

 How will I know how well my child or young person is doing and how will you help me support my child’s learning?

 Seven Hills Primary School appreciates parental involvement and staff are happy to meet parents and carers at any point during the school year to discuss concerns about their child’s progress and needs.
 This is usually by appointment.
-Children with Individual Education Plan’s (IEP’s) are welcome to browse through their ‘Progress Book’ at any point.
+Children with SEND Support Plans are welcome to browse through their ‘Progress Book’ at any point.
 This is a working document evidencing their progress.

 We hold two formal parents evenings each year and provide a written report in the summer term.
-In addition to this, arrangements will be made to meet parents of children with complex SEN to hold annual reviews or review EHC plans.
+In addition to this, arrangements will be made to meet parents of children with complex SEND to hold annual reviews or review EHC plans.

-We are fortunate to have Morley south children’s centre based on our premises.
-This makes it easily accessible to parents and carers who can participate in a variety of parental courses run at the centre.
+We work alongside Morley South Cluster to provide families with additional support (via referral) such as counselling and family intervention.
+Parenting courses run throughout the year also.
 Parents are also invited to attend an ‘Inspire’ morning in their child’s class once a year.
 This is a creative morning where children get the opportunity to work alongside adults and share learning experiences.